H4RP3RK/milestone3_rcn/README.md

 ## Questions/To Do

 Jonathan 08.09.2020
-- Read up on flask forms documentation
+x Read up on flask forms documentation
 - Change all to forms
-x Combine different methods to one, particularly Login
-- Can have multiple base.html and pull from it to create staff/member views
-- Avoid duplication of else in methods, means it can be reduced down
-- JS - organise the questions by date etc or close btn on flash messages
+x Combine different methods to one, particularly Login x Can have multiple base.html and pull from it to create staff/member views x Avoid duplication of else in methods, means it can be reduced down x JS - organise the questions by date etc or close btn on flash messages

 Base.html
     x restyle navbar dropdown